Manú (footballer)

-Emanuel Jesus Bonfim Evaristo (born 28 August 1982), known as Manú, is a Portuguese former footballer who played mainly as a right winger.
+Emanuel de Jesus Bonfim Evaristo (28 August 1982 – 11 July 2026), known as Manú, was a Portuguese professional footballer who played mainly as a winger.

-He played 129 Primeira Liga matches over seven seasons, totalling 13 goals for Alverca, Estrela da Amadora, Benfica, Marítimo and Vitória de Setúbal.
-He also competed professionally in Italy, Greece, Poland, China and Cyprus, winning the Polish Cup with Legia Warsaw.
+He appeared in 129 Primeira Liga matches over seven seasons, totalling 13 goals for Alverca, Estrela da Amadora, Benfica, Marítimo and Vitória de Setúbal.
+He also played in Italy, Greece, Poland, China and Cyprus, winning the Polish Cup with Legia Warsaw.

-Club career
+Career

-Born in Setúbal, Manú started his professional career in the 2001–02 season playing for F.C.
-Alverca, before signing for S.L.
-Benfica in 2004 on a four-year contract.
-He was immediately loaned after arriving, serving stints in Italian clubs Modena FC and AC Carpenedolo to gain experience, and returned to Portugal in the 2005–06 campaign for another temporary spell with C.F.
-Estrela da Amadora, where he played in 31 league games and scored seven goals, contributing to the preservation of the side's Primeira Liga status.
+Born in Setúbal, Manú started his professional career in the 2001–02 season with Alverca, before signing for Benfica in 2004 on a four-year contract.
+He was immediately loaned after arriving, serving stints at Italian clubs Modena and Carpenedolo to gain experience, and returned to Portugal in the 2005–06 campaign for another temporary spell with Estrela da Amadora, where he played 31 league games and scored seven goals as the side retained their Primeira Liga status.

-Manú was given a new four-year deal in June 2006, and made his official debut for Benfica by playing in both legs of the UEFA Champions League third qualifying round win over FK Austria Wien, also making a substitute appearance for them in the group stage against F.C.
-Copenhagen, on 13 September 2006 (0–0 away draw).
+Manú was given a new four-year deal in June 2006, and made his official debut for Benfica by featuring in both legs of the 4–1 aggregate win over Austria Wien in the third qualifying round of the UEFA Champions League.
+He also made a substitute appearance in the group stage against Copenhagen on 13 September (0–0 away draw).

-Thanks to his time in Italy, Manú attracted interest from the likes of Udinese Calcio and Parma FC in summer 2007.
-Finally, Greek team AEK Athens F.C. managed to sign him on a one-year loan, after which he returned to Lisbon, being immediately sold to C.S.
-Marítimo.
+In summer 2007, Super League Greece team AEK Athens signed Manú on a one-year loan.
+He went back to Lisbon afterwards, being immediately transferred to Marítimo.

 Manú scored his first goal for the Madeirans on 7 October 2008, in the 2–0 away victory over Vitória de Setúbal.
-In his second year he appeared even more as a starter, as the side qualified for the UEFA Europa League as fifth.
-On 1 November 2009, he netted from 30 meters to put Marítimo ahead at Sporting CP in a 1–1 draw.
+In his second year, he appeared even more as a starter as the side qualified for the UEFA Europa League as fifth.
+On 1 November 2009, he netted from 30 meters to put Marítimo ahead at Sporting CP in an eventual 1–1 draw.

 On 9 June 2010, Manú agreed to a three-year deal with Legia Warsaw in Poland.
-On 3 May of the following year, he scored the equalising goal in the season's Polish Cup final against Lech Poznań, which secured his team extra time and then a penalty shootout, in an eventual 5–4 win for the 14th conquest in the competition in the club's history.
+On 3 May of the following year, he equalised the final of the Polish Cup against Lech Poznań, which secured his team extra time and then a 5–4 penalty shootout triumph for the 14th in the club's history.

-On 9 December 2011, Manú signed a "1+1" contract with Beijing Guoan F.C. in China, effective as of January of the following year.
+On 9 December 2011, Manú signed a "1+1" contract with Beijing Guoan in China, effective as of January 2012.
+Until his retirement aged 36, he represented Ermis Aradippou – Cypriot First Division, two spells– Vitória Setúbal and amateurs Cartaxo and Vilafranquense.

+Death

+Manú died on 11 July 2026 at the age of 43 in a traffic collision near Sobral de Monte Agraço in Lisbon District, with his first club Alverca confirming his death and Benfica issuing a statement of condolence.